How to Price a Home to Sell:

 Myths You Should Ignore When Pricing Your Home:

 1) Assessed Value.
 Assessed value should rarely be used as some reference point for value.
 It has little relevance on value and is simply used as a tax generator for the town.

 2) Cost per Square Foot in Pricing a Home.
-Cost per square foot is a calculation that never proves to be accurate.
+Cost per square foot is a calculation that seldom proves to be accurate.
 There are too many variables that go into determining the value of a home and simply multiplying the square footage amount by an arbitrary value never made sense to us.
 To begin with, square footage is a moving target.
 Some people will count hallways and staircases and others will even count closets, garages, and basements, so right off the bat the calculation is inaccurate.

 3) List Price for Neighbor’s Home.
 “The neighbor’s home is listed for this much and mine is better.”
 Unless the home is under agreement or sold do not give it a second thought.
 As we mentioned earlier, you can list your home for anything, but it doesn’t mean it will sell for that.

 4) What You Need, Paid, or Invested in the Home.
 Many times sellers think what they need, paid, or invested in the property factor into the home’s price.
 Unfortunately, these have little relevance on what the home’s current market value is.
 Buyers simply do not care what a seller wants or needs for their home.

 5) Value Given at Refinancing.
 A value that was given during a refinance years back or even recently may not be what a buyer will actually pay for the home today.